yur-spiridonov/Benchmark_Hardware-vs-NPAt-/RESULTS.md

 Hardware FPU spread is consistently **< 2%** — the FPU pipeline runs at a highly predictable latency.

 NPAt spread is **7–12%** — higher variance is expected because the mantissa rounding step fires conditionally based on the state of the guard bits, which varies with the accumulated value.
-This creates a variable per-iteration cost depending on the input data.
+This creates variable per-iteration cost depending on input data.
 This is a measurement artifact, not an instability: the minimum and median values are consistent across sessions.

 ---

 ## Reproducibility

-All results were obtained on the same machine under identical conditions.
+All results obtained on the same machine under identical conditions.
 To reproduce:

 1. Build `benchmark_hw.cpp` with `cl /O2 /fp:precise benchmark_hw.cpp`
 2. Set X1, X2 to the values listed above